developerOgechi/python-newbie/README.md

-## Simple programs for a python-newbie
+## Simple programmes for a python-newbie

 This is a repo that contains simple mini-programmes for python newbies.
 They give a basic understanding of Python :snake:
 - Variables